T-Wolves snap 3-game slide with 109-104 win over Cavaliers

 D’Angelo Russell added 19 points for Minnesota, which snapped a three-game losing streak and won for just the third time in 17 games.

 The Timberwolves used their 3-point shooting to overcome a dominant game inside by Andre Drummond and Cleveland.
-The Wolves connected on a season-high 16 3s, converting 40% from beyond the arc.
+The Timberwolves connected on a season-high 16 3s, converting 40% from beyond the arc.

+“They’re big; 72 points in the paint is a lot,” Minnesota coach Ryan Saunders said.
+“I liked a number of things that these guys did and I thought that was a definition of a team win.
+But you can’t be satisfied because games come quick and we run it back tomorrow.”

 Drummond had 25 points and 22 rebounds — his third 20-20 game of the year — and the Cavaliers scored a season-high 72 points in the paint.
 Collin Sexton added 16 points as Cleveland lost for the fourth time in five games.